Stock Up, Stock Down After Pittsburgh Steelers' 3rd Preseason Game

 Rookie Steelers running back James Conner was a standout of the team's second preseason game against the Atlanta Falcons, rushing 20 times for 98 yards and catching one three-yard pass.
 And his performance against the Colts wasn't poor, with four rushes for 26 yards in a Steelers' run game effort that only attempted 22 combined runs.

 But it was when Conner got those carries that has his stock falling following Week 3 of the preseason.
-Conner was not the starter—the first rushing snaps of the game belonged to Knile Davis—which means that it's likely Conner starts the regular season as No. 3 on the depth chart and thus not the primary backup to Le'Veon Bell.
+He wasn't the starter—the first rushing snaps of the game belonged to Knile Davis—which means it's likely Conner starts the regular season as No. 3 on the depth chart and thus not the primary backup to Le'Veon Bell.

 That's not to say Conner won't get playing time this year or won't be able to unseat Davis as the season progresses.
-But the fact that he did not get the start on Saturday provides an illuminating look at where he stands at the position.
+But the fact he did not get the start on Saturday provides an illuminating look at where he stands at the position.

 Though Conner impressed against Atlanta, the Steelers apparently value having the veteran Davis directly behind Bell to start the season.

 Stock Up: RB Trey Williams